euroscipy/www.euroscipy.org/content/pages/2017/coc.md

 actions relating to a complaint:

-* The person concerned may be told to stop/modify his/her behavior appropriately and a warn* will be issued.
+* The person concerned may be told to stop/modify his/her behavior appropriately and a warning will be issued.
 * The person concerned may be warned that enforcement action may be taken if the behavior continues.
 * The person concerned may be asked to leave the venue immediately and/or may be prohibited from continuing to attend EuroSciPy (without refund).
 * The incident may be reported to the local authorities.

 ### Be professional and don’t spam